TZstatsADS/ads-spring-2022-prj4-group-3-1/README.md

 + Team 3
 + Projec title: Learning fair representations (LFR) VS Fairness-aware Classifier with Prejudice Remover Regularizer (PR)
 + Team members
-	+ team member 1: Aakanksha Agarwal (aa4863@columbia.edu)
+	+ team member 1: Agarwal, Aakanksha (aa4863@columbia.edu)
-	+ team member 2: Lichun He (lh3094@columbia.edu)
+	+ team member 2: He, Lichun (lh3094@columbia.edu)
-	+ team member 3: Shiqi Tang (st3349@columbia.edu)
+	+ team member 3: Tang, Shiqi (st3349@columbia.edu)
-	+ team member 4: Vasiliki Vlachou (vv2340@columbia.edu)
+	+ team member 4: Vlachou, Vasiliki (vv2340@columbia.edu)
-	+ team member 5: Huiying Wang (hw2816@columbia.edu)
+	+ team member 5: Wang, Huiying (hw2816@columbia.edu)
-+ Project summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
++ Project summary: Fairness has been a recent topic in machine learning.
+The aim of a fairness algorithm is to avoid the outcome decisions are being made unfairly to certain groups or individuals.
+We as a group, are trying to implement, evaluate, and compare LFR and PR algorithms for Machine Learning Fairness.

-**Contribution statement**: [default] All team members contributed equally in all stages of this project.
+**Contribution statement**: Aakanksha and Vasiliki work together on LFR, while Lichun, Shiqi, and Huiying work together on PR.
+The assigned presenter of this project is Lichun.
+All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.